joshhartigan/proglang/readme.txt

 some things.

 infix.rb  | parses infixed math expressions (e.g. 5 * 34.65)

 lexer.js  | a stupid c-style lexer that is really bad

+s-epxr.hs | unfinished sexpression parser for haskell (only for math operators)